hmchen47/DataScience/AppliedDS-UMich/3-AML/02-Supervised1.md

     + For regression, that target value is _continuous_ (floating point/real-value), e.g., predicting the selling price of house from its attributes
     + Looking at the target value's type will guide you on what supervised learning method to use
     + Many supervised learning methods have 'flavors' for both classification and regression

 + Supervised learning methods: Overview
-    + To start with, we'll look at two simple but powerful prediction algorithms
-        + K-nearest neighbors (review from week 1, plus regression)
-        + Linear model fit using least-squares
-    + These represent two complementary approaches to supervised learning
-        + K-nearest neighbors makes few assumptions about the structure of the data and gives potentially accurate but sometimes unstable predictions (sensitive to small changes in the training data)
-        + Linear models make strong assumptions about structure of the data and give stable but potentially inaccurate predictions

-+ Supervised learning methods: Overview
     + To start with, we'll look at two simple but powerful prediction algorithms: